tuhalang/ruby-console-mcp/README.md

 ### check_rails_console_health

-Check if the Rails console is healthy and responsive.
+Check if the console is healthy and responsive.
 Executes a simple test command and measures response time.

 **Returns:**
 - `HEALTHY`: Console responds quickly (< 5s)